Jampi0n/Treasure-Wars/WurstProject/IconCredits.md

 * BTNEnchantWeaponGreen by StaberFire
 * BTNFierySoul by 4eNNightmare
 * BTNFireBoot by PeeKay
+* BTNFireBow by The Panda
 * BTNFistofFire by Solu9
 * BTNFlameBurst by The Panda
+* BTNgobletoffire by PeeKay
 * BTNGobletOfVampires by PeeKay
 * BTNGoblinRocketBoots by LoDown
 * BTNGoldenWoodBow by NFWar